Don Mossi: Professional career

 The following season, he returned to anchoring the bullpen for the Indians.
 Mossi, along with Narleski and Ossie Alvarez, was traded to the Detroit Tigers on November 20, 1958 for Billy Martin and Al Cicotte.
 The trade meant that Mossi was guaranteed a spot in a major league starting rotation, something he had missed with the Indians.
 He went 17–9 with a 3.36 ERA in 1959.
 In 1960 he went 9–8, albeit on a club that was well below .500, with an ERA of 3.47.
 Mossi pitched the greatest season of his career in 1961, going 15–7 with a 2.96 ERA on a Tigers club that recorded over 100 wins.
 It was not long after this that he began to experience problems with his throwing arm, and in his final two years with the Tigers he went 18–20 with a combined ERA of 4.01.
 He spent the final two years of his career as a short-reliever, his arm no longer capable of starting.
 Prior to the 1964 season he was dealt to the White Sox, before finishing his career in 1965 with the Kansas City Athletics.

 During his 12-year major league career, Mossi won 101 games, lost 80 (.558), and posted an ERA of 3.43.
 In 460 games pitched, including 165 games started, he registered 55 complete games, eight shutouts, and 50 saves.
 He allowed 1,493 hits and 385 bases on balls in 1,548 innings pitched, striking out 932.
 Mossi's career fielding percentage of .990 was the highest ever recorded by a pitcher when he retired.
 Though never recognized for his defense, he handled 311 chances while committing just three errors.

 After baseball

 After retiring as a player, he moved to Ukiah, California, where he lived with his wife, son and two daughters.
 He worked as a supervisor in a Masonite factory before retiring.
 In retirement, he enjoyed hunting and fishing.
 In 2014, he was named by the Cleveland Indians as one of the Top 100 Greatest Indians.

 After the death of Ray Narleski (2012) and third baseman Al Rosen (2015), Mossi became the last surviving member of the 1954 Indians' pitching staff.
-Mossi died on July 19, 2019, at age 90.
+Mossi died on July 19, 2019, at age 90 in Nampa, Idaho.